pyQode/pyqode.core/doc/source/examples.rst

 ========
 If you downloaded a source archive or cloned PCEF from github, these examples will be located in the examples subdirectory of the project's root.
-Examples can be run without installation by running the following scripts (found at the project's root).
+Examples can be run without installation by running the following scripts (found at the project's root)

 .. contents:: :local: